 Viewing experience summary

-Xfinity X1 apps
+Xfinity X1 mobile apps

 Xfinity offers eight mobile apps, two of which are directly related to the X1.